by Nancy Armitage

 There seemed to be no formal herb garden at that time on the Ranch.
 The Huntington Herb Garden (Huntington Library) was actually Mrs. Huntington’s flower cutting garden in 1914 & on.
 On old San Marino Ranch maps & photographs I have seen, indicate there was a West & East Vegetable Gardens, (gigantic long gardens).
 The Huntington Kitchen vegetables & herbs were planted either in the “West Vegetable Garden” (just north of the Shakespeare garden) or the “East Vegetable Garden” (located where the parking lot is now).
 The numerous herbs ordered by the Ranch, I suppose were most likely planted in the West Vegetable Garden because of its closeness to the Huntington Kitchen.
 It would have been closer access for Miss Nora Larsen who was the Head Housekeeper, Cook is the early days, & was in charge of putting up fruits & pickling vegetables.

 At the Huntington Library, I found a San Marino Ranch receipt dated, June 24, 1914.
 It gave me evidence that the Huntington’s actually did have some kind of Herb Garden.
 This purchase was on a Morris & Snow Seed Company invoice located at 425 Main Street, Los Angeles, CA (downtown LA) .
 Sold to Huntington Land & Improvement Co., San Gabriel – there was also a stamp “charge to the Los Robles Ranch” (which was technically the San Marino Ranch).
-All these herbs cost 10 cents (they could have been a packet of seeds or 1 lb. of herb seeds, I’m not sure : Anise, Balm, Basil, Borage, Catnip, Dill, Marjoram, Rosemary, Savory Winter, Angelica, Saffron & 2 lb. large sunflowers for 20 cents.
+On this 1914 invoice, all these herbs cost 10 cents (they could have been a packet of seeds or 1 lb. of herb seeds, I’m not sure).
+Listed on the receipt were: Anise, Balm, Basil, Borage, Catnip, Dill, Marjoram, Rosemary, Savory Winter, Angelica, Saffron & 2 lb. large Sunflowers for 20 cents.
 The “Balm” could have been Bee Balm or Lemon Balm.
 Document: HEH Collection HEH Coll.
 HEH 8/9 (San Marino Ranch Papers) at Huntington Library, San Marino, CA

 Herbs purchased for the San Marino Ranch (1914-1915)